mgaman/PDUlib/README.md

 Both the default GSM 7 bit and UCS-2 16 bit alphabets are supported which means that you can, in practice, send and receive in any language you want.
 This implementation partially processes the User Data Header (UDH).
 The practical implication of this is that concatenated messages are supported but media or national language extensions are not supported.
 ## Target audience
 The code is written in plain C++ so it should be usable by both desktop and Arduino coders.
+Previous users of this library prior to version **0.5.5** are encouraged the read the version information [here](#055) regarding additions to the API and simplification for the Arduino IDE user.
 # Constructor
 <b>PDU()</b>
 <b>PDU(unsigned int)</b>